 The best thing to deal with dry mouth is to prevent it.
 The best alternative is to drink plenty of fluids, water the most.
 Avoid drinking alcohol and drinks that contain a lot of sugar.
 All other beverages can be consumed in order to keep your mouth wet and decrease the intensity of a symptom.

 To keep dry mouth away from your life you can use other CBD oil products that don’t cause it in the first place.
-This simply means that eating candy or using vaporizing products is a bit safer.
+This simply means that consuming edibles, or using vaporizers or vape products is a bit safer.
 They don’t cause dry mouth but also provide pain relief and fight off inflammation.

 How long after you can smoke weed?